infinitydaemon/cwd-gate/README.md

 SocksPort 192.168.1.203:9050 # Bind to this address:port too. <p>
 SocksPolicy accept 192.168.1.0/24<p>

+Once you have made your configuration changes, you can restart the TOR daemon with /etc/init.d/tor restart.

 ### Configure Wireguard for Public & Interface IP assignments

 The file setupVars.conf located in /etc/pivpn/wireguard allows you to assign listening LAN and WAN IP addresses.
 There are only two entries that you have to modify: